kad99kev/AI-Car/README.md

 # AI Car

-This is meant to be a small simulation of the A* Algorithm fused with steering behvaiours to make a car find an optimal path and move from start to goal, avoiding obstacles.
+This is meant to be a small simulation of the A* Algorithm fused with steering behaviours to make a car find an optimal path and move from start to goal, avoiding obstacles.

 _(The gif speed is 2x)_